TESTS OF GRAVITY LAWS

 All attempts to theoretical unification of general relativity and quantum physics lead to modifications of the theory.
 They introduce violations of the equivalence principle which is the basis of the theory of general relativity.

-This principle, well tested in experiments on Earth, has seen its accuracy improved by a factor 10 by the recent preliminary results announced by the MICROSCOPE space experiment.
-Analyzing the full data at the end of the mission should lead to a further improvement by another factor 10.
+This principle, well tested in experiments on Earth, has seen its accuracy improved by a factor 10 by the first results announced by the MICROSCOPE space experiment.

 - MICROSCOPE Mission: First Results of a Space Test of the Equivalence Principle, P. Touboul et al, Phys.
 Rev. Letters 119 231101 (2017)